Jury questions posed during Bill Cosby's sex assault trial

 THURSDAY

-The jury tells the judge that "it cannot come to a unanimous consensus on any of the counts."
-O'Neill reads what's known as a "dynamite" charge to remind them of their duty to try to find consensus, and he tells them to keep trying.
+The jury tells the judge that it "cannot come to a unanimous consensus on any of the counts."
+Judge Steven O'Neill reads what's known as a "dynamite" charge to remind them of their duty to try to find consensus, and he tells them to keep trying.

 Editors' Picks